dataset-vn/DANeS/README.md

 ## Reviewing process

+Reviewing process contains two main phases: cross validation and project reviewing.
+  - The admin or the owner of the project will select qualified reviewers based on their attitude and performance.
-- 20% of the annotated records will be assigned to different annotator to re-annotate and compare with the original version.
+  - The person who is assigned to cross validating will be given 20% of the annotated records from other annotators.
+This person will also be in charge of re-correcting the mislabeled records.

-- Quality Assurance members will randomly check 20-50% of the total annotated records.
+  - After the cross validation phase, the person who is assigned to review the project will randomly pick 20 - 50% of the total annotated records.
+Records that are not meet the given quality can either be:
+       + Re-corrected by the project reviewer.
+       + Re-assigned and re-corrected by the formal annotator.

 ## Updating process